-Although the 401k pales in comparison to a nicely funded pension, even more disappointing than thee 401k is the IRA.
+Although the 401(k) pales in comparison to a nicely funded pension, even more disappointing than the 401k is the IRA.
 With the IRA retirement plan, you can only contribute $6,000 in pre-tax dollars.
-Further, you can only contribute if you make under $72,000 a year as an individual and $119,000 as a married couple.
+Further, you can only contribute if you make under $76,000 a year as an individual and $125,000 as a married couple.
 What about the rest of us?

-As an educated reader who is logical and believes saving for retirement is a must, I’ve proposed a table that shows how much each person should have saved in their 401k at age 25, 30, 35, 40, 45, 50, 55, 60, and 65.
+As an educated reader who is logical and believes saving for retirement is a must, I’ve proposed a 401(k) savings by age recommendation table that shows how much each person should have s(a)ved in their 401k at age 25, 30, 35, 40, 45, 50, 55, 60, and 65.
+The amounts are much greater than the average 401k savings by age in America.

-We stop at 65 because you are allowed to start withdrawing penalty free from your 401k at age 59 1/2.
-Meanwhile, I pray to goodness you don’t have to work much past 65 because you’ve had 40 years to save and investment already!
+We stop at 65 because you are allowed to start withdrawing penalty free from your 401(k) at age 59 1/2.
+Meanwhile, I pray to goodness you don’t have to work much past 65.
+By age 65, you will have had 40+ years to save and investment already!

 401k Savings By Age: How Much You Should Have